Frequently asked questions

 Can I generate passphrases that meet a site's complexity rules?

 Yes.
-Use the character and format rules panel to require uppercase, lowercase, digits, and special characters, set minimum and maximum length, and forbid spaces — QuotePhrase only returns phrases that satisfy every rule you turn on.
+Use the character and format rules panel to require uppercase, lowercase, digits, and special characters, set minimum and maximum length, and forbid spaces | QuotePhrase only returns phrases that satisfy every rule you turn on.
+Note that passing composition rules is not the same as being secure; the personalization step is still required.